V.C. Bird International

 Jump to section

-Find everything you need to prepare for a charter in St. Martin.
+Find everything you need to prepare for a charter in Antigua.
 From important base information to required documents for international travel, you can use this information as your guide before and during your charter.
 Don’t forget to pack a copy to take with you.

 Before you go

 Base opening hours

 Season: This destination is open from early November through the end of June.

 Please note: base is unable to accept cash or personal cheques, and cannot give cash back on credit or debit (Switch/Delta) cards.

 Antigua and Barbuda Tourism Authority